- Pertussis, or whooping cough, is often thought of as a childhood disease, however it also impacts adults.

 - Vaccination for pertussis is recommended for persons of all ages in the United States and is well below target for adults.

-- It is especially important for high-risk adults to be vaccinated against pertussis, with recent data showing that adults with asthma may be at increased risk.
+- It is especially important for high-risk adults to be vaccinated against pertussis, with recent data showing that adults with asthma and chronic obstructive pulmonary disease (COPD) may be at increased risk.

 What is your age?